 All accidents and dangerous occurrences, however apparently trivial, should be reported to the member of staff in charge or to the technician in charge of the laboratory.
-The Departmental Safety Convener should also be informed.
+If you are working in the laboratory for your Individual Project, all accidents, incidents or near misses should be reported through the online system SIRIS https://safe360.info-exchange.com/safetyincidents.
+Please also report all incidents via email to the Departmental Safety Convener, <a href="mailto:m